plagache/Roger_skyline/README.md

 	gateway 10.11.254.254
 ```

-You may now reboot and loggued as the new user.(we restart the networking-services in the same time)
+You may now reboot and log as the new user.(we restart the networking-services in the same time)

 ## PARTIE 2 : SSH